-The Center for Global Education & Experience maintains a robust portfolio of affiliated programs to enhance the offcampus offerings available to Augsburg students.
-These programs allow Augsburg students to study disciplines and locations that lie beyond CGEE's signature, exchange and short-term faculty-led programs.
+The Center for Global Education & Experience maintains a robust portfolio of affiliate programs to enhance the off-campus offerings available to Augsburg students.
+These programs allow Augsburg students to study in disciplines and locations that lie beyond CGEE's signature, exchange and short-term faculty-led programs.
 A limited number of spaces are available on these programs.
 Therefore, we ask students to also choose an alternate program from the Augsburg CGEE and Exchange program portfolio.